 * Students with STEM degrees other than ChemE are welcome and encouraged to apply to the data science track but may be required to take courses for one additional quarter.

 Cost of Study

-Tuition and fee information can be found at the UW's Office of Planning & Budgeting website.
-Select each of the following to display the current MS Chemical Engineering Tuition and Fees: Academic Year, Quarter, Campus (Seattle), Tuition Category (Master of Chemical Engineering), and Residency.
-Please note that M.S. students are all self-supporting.
+See the UW's Office of Planning & Budgeting website for more information.
+Use the Graduate Tuition Dashboard to display the current tuition and fees for the M.S. in Chemical Engineering.
+Please note that Master’s students are all self-supporting.
 We cannot offer TA or RA appointments to M.S. students.
 For information on financial aid, please visit the Student Financial Aid website.